Snapchat Guide

 • Snapchat servers are designed to automatically delete all Snaps after they’ve been viewed by all recipients

-• Snapchat servers are designed to automatically delete all unopened Snaps after 30 days
+• Snapchat servers are designed to automatically delete all unopened one-on-one Snaps after 31 days

 Text chat

-• Snapchat servers are designed to automatically delete messages sent in one-on-one Chat after you and the recipient have both viewed it and have left the Chat screen
+• Snapchat servers are designed to delete messages sent in one-on-one Chat 24 hours after you have viewed them.

-• Snapchat servers are designed to automatically delete messages sent in Group Chat after 24 hours, even if they haven’t been viewed yet
+• Snapchat servers are designed to automatically delete messages sent in Group Chat one day after everyone has viewed, or one week after the message was sent, whichever is sooner.

 Stories

-• Snapchat servers are designed to automatically delete Snaps you add to your Story 24 hours after you added them
+• Snapchat servers are designed to automatically delete Snaps you add to your Story when the Snap expires, which is usually 24 hours after posting.

 • You can remove a Snap from My Story at any time.
 To learn how, go here.